Rochester man convicted of sexual abuse of a child

 Campbell will be sentenced on July 6 in front of State Supreme Court Justice Renzi.

-“Frank Campbell is a predator who will now be held accountable for his horrific ongoing sexual abuse,” Monroe County District Attorney Sandra Doorley stated in a press release.
+“Frank Campbell is a predator who will now be held accountable for his horrific ongoing sexual abuse,” said Monroe County District Attorney Sandra Doorley.
 “Sexually abusing a child, is beyond reprehensible, I am glad we were able bring him to justice.”